iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### ISystem

+**TODO: Should ISystem be IDiscipline?**

 `ISystem` is a mixin class that represents a significant discipline-specific arrangement of Entities intended to fulfill one or more functions.
-Sewers, roadways, HVAC and fire-suppression systems are all examples of real-world Entities that are modeled with `ISystem` subclasses. `ISystem` subclasses tend to be suffixed with 'System'.
+Sewers, roadways, HVAC and fire-suppression systems are all examples of real-world Entities that are modeled with `ISystem` subclasses. `ISystem` subclasses tend to be suffixed with 'System' (e.g. StructuralSystem, SewerSystem); 'Network' is another commonly used suffix for these classes (e.g. RoadNetwork).

 Architecture is also considered an `ISystem`, as it is discipline-specific and has the same general behaviors at the other `ISystem`s.

-`ISystem` `Models` are `Model`s that break down `ISystem` Elements.
+In conversation (and writing) the `Model`s that break down `ISystem` `Element`s are referred to as `System` `Model`s, even thought there is not a strongly-typed `ISystemModel` class.
 These `Model`s are usually referred to by their more-specific `Element` types (e.g. `SewerSystem` `Model`s are `Model`s that break down `SewerSystem` `PhysicalElements`.)

 `ISystem` `Model`s may contain `IFacility`, `ISystem` and General-Use `PhysicalElement`s, as well as components specific to the particular `ISystem` (e.g. `SewerPipe` in `SewerSystem`)